 Downtown was ranked number one as the most gentrified area in L.A.
 Bel Air, of course, saw no gentrification — it ranked number 111.
 Boyle Heights?
 Number 26.
 Out of 111, that’s a high ranking — and the i-team used data from 2000 through 2014.
 Things may have gotten worse.

 The i-team also created the Los Angeles Index of Displacement Pressure, which measures displacement across L.A. — from “very high” to “low.”
 The database not only shows where residents are facing “massive” rent increases today, but can help predict unaffordable housing trends in the future.

 Based on more real-time data compared to the neighborhood change database, the index shows that Boyle Heights is facing “medium” displacement pressure.
 Working- and middle-class residents are feeling the squeeze, with possibly more rising rents to come.

 Just as one mariachi told the Times, “We don’t know how much money we’ll be making.
 The uncertainty is really bad.
 Everything is on the rise… The gas, the food.
 Everything.”

 So what’s happening at the Times?
-Why the unwillingness to follow standard journalism procedure and include at least one sentence about previous news coverage on gentrification that obviously relates?
+Why the unwillingness to follow standard procedure and include at least one sentence about previous news coverage on gentrification?
 Why the refusal to call a duck a duck?
 Why the focus on rising rents but nothing about gentrification?